DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "Because being able to bath in such warm water.
 It is first time I was able to enjoy it so much."

-"What, if you enjoyed it, then it is good, isn't?"
+"What, if you enjoyed it, then isn't it good?"

 Rinne was quite surprised by hot water in shower.
 And Kai also heard her humming while enjoying herself there.

 "I... had to take baths in snow-mixed water around waterfall during winter." _TL Note:_ It says `冬の滝で` which could be translated winter waterfall, but that just weird?
 I think author meant during winter.

-"Nothing unfair as it is invented by humans.
+"Nothing unfair about it as it is invented by humans.
 The same about <span title="As if room's illumination">illumination</span>."

 Even without illumination, other four races can create light by means of magic power.
-But humans are the only race that doesn't have magic power.
+But humans are the only race that don't have magic power.
 Therefore among five races, they are weakest.

 "We do not possess big bodies like cryptids, and even if we'd to challenge other races, from birth we're weaker.